US economy slowed to a 2% rate last quarter in face of COVID

 Opinion polls have shown that the public is growing increasingly concerned about inflation, a trend that has contributed to a decline in President Joe Biden’s approval ratings.
 Some economists, including Fed Chair Jerome Powell, have attributed higher inflation mainly to temporary factors, notably bottlenecked supply chains resulting from the speed of the economic recovery.
 Others say they worry that inflation pressures will prove more chronic.

+Republicans have zeroed in on higher inflation this year to support their charges that Biden's economic policies aren't working.

+Rep. Kevin Brady of Texas, the top Republican on the Ways and Means Committee, called the new GDP report “awful” and “more proof that President Biden is bungling the recovery.”

-In the meantime, Biden and his Democratic allies have been trying to push through Congress two major spending bills — one to upgrade the nation’s infrastructure, the other a social safety net bill that involves climate change, health insurance and child tax credits, among other items.
+Biden and his Democratic allies have been trying to push through Congress two major spending bills — one to upgrade the nation’s infrastructure, the other a social safety net bill that involves climate change, health insurance and child tax credits, among other items.
+On Thursday, the White House unveiled a $1.75 trillion social safety net proposal, scaled down significantly from an initial $3.5 trillion plan that ran into resistance from Republicans and two key Democratic senators.

-The government’s estimate Thursday was even lower than economists’ forecasts for a significant slowdown in growth.
-The effects of the delta variant in keeping some people away from restaurants, retail shops and entertainment venues was a key drag on growth.
+The government’s estimate Thursday of GDP growth last quarter was even lower than economists’ forecasts for a significant slowdown.
+The effects of the delta variant, in keeping some people away from restaurants, retail shops and entertainment venues, was a key drag on growth.

 In September, America’s employers added just 194,000 jobs, a second straight sluggish monthly gain and evidence that the pandemic was keeping its grip on the economy, with many companies struggling to fill millions of open jobs.